Bega (Tisza): Romania

 The river starts at the confluence of its headwaters, Bega Luncanilor and Bega Poienilor.
 After flowing north, the river bends to the west at Curtea, passing through Făget, Balinț, and Topolovățu Mare, where it enters the low Banat plains.
 There, it begins to spill over, so the Bega Canal was constructed tracking Bega Veche, which is also channelled for 97 km, as a parallel waterway for 114 km, before the two rejoin northeast of Zrenjanin, Serbia.
 The Bega Canal runs through Timișoara and continues to the southwest, enters Serbia near the village of Srpski Itebej.

 Serbia

-Near Klek, the Begej becomes part of the large Danube–Tisa–Danube Canal (or DTD) and turns south, receiving waters from the Stari Begej.
+Near Klek and Novi Itebej, the Begej becomes part of the large Danube–Tisa–Danube Canal (DTD) and turns south, receiving waters from the Stari Begej.
 There it is separated from DTD route turning west and reaching Zrenjanin.
 From there it continues to the south, using the old river bed of the Tisa, passing through Ečka, Stajićevo, and Perlez.
-In this part, it flows through marshlands, some of which are transformed into the Ečka fish pond (Serbian: Ribnjak Ečka, Рибњак Ечка), the largest one in Serbia with an area of 25 km2.
-The remaining parts of wetland make the largest swamp in Serbia, Carska bara (Cyrillic: Царска бара; Imperial marsh, 11 km2; 4¼ sq. mi.), after which Begej empties into the Tisa.
+In this part, it flows through marshlands, some of which are transformed into the Ečka fish pond, the largest one in Serbia with an area of 25 km2.
+The remaining parts of wetland make the largest swamp in Serbia, Carska Bara (11 km2; 4¼ sq. mi.), after which Begej empties into the Tisa.